In addition to being celebrated as a

 and Republican presidential primary candidate Michele Bachmann to that of Ms.

-Pelosi when asked the same question [Note: the link to the follow-up article on
+Pelosi when asked the same question [Note: the link to the follow-up article on Bachmann

-Spanish artist Bartolomé Esteban Murillo.]
+artist Bartolomé Esteban Murillo.]

 Transcription Source: Video